 If you’re not a writer, hire one.
 There are plenty of reasonably priced content writers.
 If you don’t know of one, check out somewhere like Upwork for a freelancer; I am also available for hire at Chelsi Graphics, choose “Content.”

-- Include words and phrases people will likely use to search for your products and services, but don’t overdo it.
+- Include keywords (words and phrases people will likely use to search for your products and services).
+Keywords must flow naturally and don’t overdo it.